How to get to McCarthy-Kennecott

 There are several options for getting to McCarthy-Kennecott, our base in the middle of Wrangell-St. Elias National Park.
 We are off the beaten path and it’s going to take you some time and effort but we promise it will be worth it!
 We have some of the most raw, majestic scenery you will find anywhere in the state, and without any crowds!

-Option #2 – Fly: Wrangell Mountain Air offers three daily flights from Chitina, at the edge of the park.
+Wrangell Mountain Air offers three daily flights from Chitina, at the edge of the park.
 Chitina is a 5 hour drive from Anchorage, 2.5 hours from Valdez and about 6 hours from Fairbanks.
-You can leave your car parked at the airport there.
-They also offer charter flights from Anchorage and other destinations within Alaska.
-We work very closely with them and highly recommend them for any bush flying needs.
+You can leave your car parked at the airport there and avoid the gravel altogether.
+Wrangell Mountain Air also offers charter flights on whatever schedule works for you from Anchorage and other destinations within Alaska.

-Option #3 – Bus: The Kennicott Shuttle offers daily van service from Glennallen to McCarthy.
+The Kennicott Shuttle offers daily van service from Glennallen to McCarthy in the morning and back in the late afternoon.
 Their site also has good information about connecting service to and from Anchorage and other destinations.

 We recommend that you contact us before finalizing your plans if you are scheduled on a multi-day trip with us.
 We can help make sure you’ve got the best option for your particular situation.